 We built the first part of our Dairy Store in 1968.
 We did this to have room to add a line of baked goods and sandwiches to our menu.
 We located the bakery in the old store.
 The bakery complimented the ice cream part of our business, especially in the winter months.

 By 1972 we needed more room.
 We doubled the size of the new store building and moved the bakery production facilities over to it.
 We used the old store building for a variety of things.
-Today it is where we make all of our homemade ice cream.
+Today it is where we make all of our homemade ice cream and farmstead cheese.

 Between 1972 and 1990 we have added additional parking, more seating for the restaurant, and expanded the kitchen area to keep up with the increased demand for sandwiches and meals.
-Our latest big addition to our restaurant was in the spring of 1990 when we doubled our inside seating capacity and added a meeting room.
+Our latest big addition to The Dairy Store was in the spring of 1990 when we doubled our inside seating capacity and added a meeting room.

 In 1993, we added the first activity at Udders & Putters ®– an 18 hole, farm theme miniature golf course.
 1995 marked the first year for our driving range.
 1996 saw the addition of a state of the art 9 position batting cage, which features softball and hardball pitching machines.